zx0223winner/HSDSnake/docs/Usage.md

 `Purpose`: This rule is preprocessing step for running the McScanX with input data from genomic cds

 > [!WARNING]
-> The mkCD.pl was adopted from MCScanX_protocol which is not exactly same (Wang, Yupeng, et al. Nature Protocols 19.7 (2024): 2206-2229.)
+> The mkCD.pl was adopted from MCScanX_protocol which is not exactly the same (Wang, Yupeng, et al. Nature Protocols 19.7 (2024): 2206-2229.)

 `scripts`: